ProboCI/loom/README.md

-# Loom
+# Microservice: Loom

-This server allows for streaming in arbitrary data streams from `producers` (assumed to be stdout/stderr from applications), and attaching arbitrary metadata to them.
+The "loom" server allows for streaming in arbitrary data streams from `producers` (assumed to be stdout/stderr from applications), and attaching arbitrary metadata to them.
 The streams are persisted live and can be read by `consumers` either in real-time or after input is complete.
 This project was created to compliment the [ProboCI](http://probo.ci) stack but is no way Probo specific nor directly integrated with Probo.

 Binary as well as text content is supported automatically.

 Note: The codebase uses generators, so it requires node.js 4.x+ or io.js (or node 0.11.x+ with the --harmony-generators flag).

-# API
+The Docker microservices uses Node 12.

 ## Authentication